Critical exponent for semilinear damped wave equations with weighted nonlinear terms and data from Sobolev spaces of negative order: Introduction

-Matsumura \cite{Matsumura1976} was the first to establish some basic decay estimates for the problem (\ref{Main.Eq.2}).
+The author in \cite{Matsumura1976} was the first to establish some basic decay estimates for solutions to (\ref{Main.Eq.2}).
 Subsequently, it has been established that the damped wave equation has a diffusive structure as $t \to \infty$.
-Since then, many papers have studied sharp $L^m-L^q$ estimates (with $1 \leq m \leq q \leq \infty$) for the linear problem (\ref{Main.Eq.2}), for example, \cite{Nishihara2003, DabbiccoEbert2017, Ikeda2019} and the references cited therein.
-For the semi-linear problem (\ref{Main.Eq.1}), the papers \cite{TodorovaYordanov2001, IkehataMiyaokaNakatake2004, IkehataTanizawa2005} are obtained a global (in time) weak solution when the exponent $p$ satisfies
+Since then, many papers have studied sharp $L^m-L^q$ estimates, with $1 \leq m \leq q \leq \infty$, for solutions to (\ref{Main.Eq.2}), for example, \cite{Nishihara2003, DabbiccoEbert2017, Ikeda2019} and the references cited therein.
+From this, they conclude that the diffusion phenomenon bridges the decay properties of solution to the classical damped wave equations (\ref{Main.Eq.2}) and solution to the heat equations.